 FTX.com and FTX.US both take the edge over Coinbase in terms of fees.
 This is especially true for FTX.US where taker fees start at 0.20% and maker fees start at 0.10%.

 In contrast, regular spot trading on Coinbase can cost 0.50% to 3.99% depending on your payment method plus $0.99 to $2.99 depending on your trade amount.
-As for Coinbase Pro, maker fees start at 0.40% and taker fees start at 0.60% which is significantly higher than FTX.US.
+As for Coinbase Pro, which is being replaced by Coinbase Advanced Trade in 2022, maker fees start at 0.40% and taker fees start at 0.60% which is significantly higher than FTX.US.

 Winner: FTX.US has the lowest fees and is far more affordable than Coinbase.